goauthentik/authentik/website/blog/2023-11-09-IPv6-addresses/item.md

 ---
-title: “IPv6 Addresses & Why You Need to Make the Switch Now”
+title: "IPv6 addresses and why you need to make the switch now"
-description: “IPv6 IP addresses have been commercially available since 2010.
-But, is there any compelling reason for sysadmins and security engineers to make the switch?”
+description: "IPv6 addresses have been commercially available since 2010.
+But, is there any compelling reason for sysadmins and security engineers to make the switch?"
 slug: 2023-11-09-IPv6-addresses
 authors:
     - name: Jens Langhammer